'I am absolutely sick of it' - Island communities despair over latest CalMac breakdown

 He blamed the ferry chaos on “SNP neglect.”

-A CalMac spokesperson said: “We are very sorry for the disruption and inconvenience that this technical fault is causing to our customers, and we are grateful for their patience.
-We will continue to contact them directly or through updates through the usual social media channels.”
+A CalMac spokesperson said: “We are very sorry for the disruption and inconvenience that this technical fault is causing to our customers, and we are grateful for their patience.”